What's in this article?

 That means removing pop-ups, videos, or other plug-ins that are weighing your site down and making the user experience more difficult.

 It also means shortening text and ensuring your CTA boxes stand out clearly on both displays.
-You don’t want anything to be cut off or difficult to access, because that will definitely affect your number of mobile leads.
+You don’t want anything to be cut off or difficult to access, because that will affect your number of mobile leads.

 One way to do this is by adding a landing page for testimonials or reviews.